elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ** (EXIT from #PID<0.56.0>) 1
 ```

-In the example above, the linked process died by sending an `exit` signal with value of 1.
+In the example above, the linked process died by sending an `exit` signal with a value of 1.
 The Elixir shell automatically handles those messages and prints them to the terminal.

 `exit` can also be "caught" using `try/catch`: